 Diversification can be considered from a perspective of volatility as well.
 We previously saw how stocks can be considered volatile or constant.
 For long-term investments, it is always recommended to avoid volatile stocks.
-But if you want to have the chance of skyrocketing your investments.
-Dedicate a safe percentage of your money (usually less than 20% of all your investments) to volatile stocks.
+But if you want to have the chance of skyrocketing your investments, dedicate a safe percentage of your money (usually less than 20% of all your investments) to volatile stocks.
 That way you have a diverse and safe portfolio that will generate money on the long-term while have a chance to generate big profits for that 20% of risked money.
 But always be cautious on where you spend that money.
 Research on volatile stocks is always harder and trickier to predict.